Intilery/intilery.github.io/docs/sdk/ios.md

 ### Identify

-Intielry's Identify method lets you tie a user to their actions and record traits about them.
+Intilery's Identify method lets you tie a user to their actions and record traits about them.
 It includes a unique User ID and any optional traits you know about them.

 Intilery recommends that you call Identify once when you first create the user’s account, and only call it again later when they update their traits or you change them.